Krishnatripathi09/Node-Js-Project-Repo/README.md

 # Setting up Schema Validation

-We can set the schema validations on our DB Fields from "https://mongoosejs.com/docs/schematypes.html" schemaTypes vlaidations and we can also install and use Validator package from npm for setting custom validations for any field: for eg: email: {
+We can set the schema validations on our DB Fields from "https://mongoosejs.com/docs/schematypes.html" schemaTypes validations and we can also install and use Validator package from npm for setting custom validations for any field: for eg: email: {
       type: String,